 Tip: in each case, you’ll still always be able to enter predictions directly from the prediction bar.

-These settings can be found in the ‘Typing’ settings page (either accessed from the SwiftKey Hub > Typing, or from opening the app from your device).
+These settings can be found in the ‘Typing’ settings page when opening the app from your device.

 If you would like to type by seamlessly gliding your finger across the keyboard, then SwiftKey Flow is something you’ll want to check out.
 If you want to give it a spin, you can do so from the Typing > Gesture input setting page (accessed by opening the app from your device).